RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Introduction

-To navigate this trade-off, the recently introduced Hourglass Diffusion Transformer (HDiT)~\cite{crowson2024scalable} effectively overcomes both the quadratic complexity of standard Transformers and the restricted receptive fields of CNNs.
-By utilizing global self-attention at a downsampled, low-resolution bottleneck to capture comprehensive global context, and employing efficient neighborhood attention~\cite{hassani2023neighborhood} at higher-resolution scales to extract fine-grained local features, HDiT achieves linear $\mathcal{O}(n)$ spatial complexity while preserving global context.
-Building on these structural advantages, we adopt the HDiT backbone for efficient dense prediction tasks.
+To address this trade-off, the recently introduced Hourglass Diffusion Transformer (HDiT)~\cite{crowson2024scalable} effectively overcomes both the quadratic complexity of standard Transformers and the restricted receptive fields of CNNs.
+By utilizing global self-attention at a low-resolution bottleneck to capture global context, and employing neighborhood attention~\cite{hassani2023neighborhood} at higher-resolution scales to extract fine-grained local features, HDiT achieves linear complexity while preserving global context.
+Building on these advantages, we adopt the HDiT backbone for medical image segmentation.